tkforbes/XCSoarData/README.md

 ## Method

+On Linux, the Kobo needs to be connected to the computer and its filesystem mounted.
+To do this...

-With USB cable connected to Kobo and my Linux desktop.
+Connect a USB cable between the Kobo and Linux desktop.
 Exit XCSoar, if running.

-Choose Nickel, Computer Setup.
+Choose "Nickel", Computer Setup.
 This creates a mount point at /media/tf/KOBOeReader

 Sync the files from the flight computer to the repo and check for any differences.

-`tf@goliath:~/git/xcsoar-setup$ pwd`
+`tf@goliath:~/git/xcsoar-setup$ pwd

 `/home/tf/git/xcsoar-setup`

-`rsync -av /media/tf/KOBOeReader/XCSoarData/ ./`
+## Get the configuration from Kobo / XCSoar

-`rsync  -av --exclude-from='rsync-exclude.list'  /media/tf/KOBOeReader/XCSoarData/ ./`
+`tf@goliath:~/git/xcsoar-setup$ rsync --exclude-from=rsync-exclude.list -av /media/tf/KOBOeReader/XCSoarData/  ./`

-Location of files used in the configuration of XCSoar glide computer.
+## Put the configuration back to Kobo / XCSoar
+'tf@goliath:~/git/xcsoar-setup$ rsync --exclude-from=rsync-exclude.list -av ./ /media/tf/KOBOeReader/XCSoarData/'

 This is a first-cut.
 The documentation needs to be improved and the process of installation clarfied.
 There has to a list of .gitignore files to make it easier to disregard information that may leak to this location from someone's actual fligth computer.
 A good example of this is log files and crash files.